usharesoft/appcenter-docs/end-user/en/source/pages/migration/process-overview.rst

    4. The machine image is uploaded and registered to the target environment.
    5. The registered machine image (also known as a template in cloud terminology) can be used to provision one or more instances.
 These instances have near identical content to the original live system.

+   ``Lift and Shift`` automatically executes steps 1, 2, 3 and 4.
+With ``Re-platform``, each of these steps are done manually, allowing the user to make the necessary changes after step 2.

    .. image:: /images/migration-process.jpg